daniel-schwarzenbach/Cpp-for-Beginners/Readme.md

 # Getting Started

-Before we can start programming in C++, we need to install 5 things:
+Before we can start programming in C++, we need to install some other programs:

 ### 1. Package Manager (optional but recommended)